anoma/juvix-docs/docs/tutorials/essential.juvix.md

 end;
 ```

-The above defines a type `Ordering` with three possible values: `LessThan`, `Equal`, `GreaterThan`.
-The values of an enumeration type are its _constructors_.
+The above defines a type `Ordering` with three possible values: `LessThan`,
+`Equal`, and `GreaterThan`.
+The values of an enumeration type are its
+_constructors_.

-Distinguishing between different constructors can be achieved using `case`-expressions:
+Distinguishing between different constructors can be achieved using
+`case`-expressions:

 ```juvix
 orderingToInt (ord : Ordering) : Int :=